betz-copy/melta-copy/README.md

 1. Remove all `*-services` folders that are no longer used.
 2. Clean old `node_modules` directories.
-3. Install new shared packages.
+3. Install new packages.
 4. Build all Docker images.
-5. Build all shared code.
+5. Build all packages.
 6. Stop any existing frontend/UI instances.
 7. Start the UI.